Walter Gretzky A Great One Too.

 The Oilers were playing the Leafs that night and Wayne was still the hottest player by far in the league.
 People who did not even watch hockey were now following the antics of Canada's latest hockey hero.
 Commercials, magazine covers and personal appearances had made both Wayne and Walter Gretzky household names.

 The Oilers went through a light practice on that morning amidst thousands of camera flashbulbs that seemed to create a strobe like effect inside the Gardens.
-I noticed after about thirty minutes or so that Gretzky left the ice and was headed to the visitor's dressing room at the north end of the historic arena.
+I noticed after about thirty minutes or so that Gretzky left the ice and he was headed to the visitor's dressing room at the north end of the historic arena.
 Gretzky loved playing in Toronto and Leaf fans could only salivate over the thought of him someday wearing the blue and white.

 Was it an equipment problem?